Battle of the Ialomița: John Hunyadi

-John Hunyadi was appointed Ban of Szörény in 1439.
-Hunyadi, together with Nicholas Újlaki, annihilated the troops of the opponents of King Vladislaus I at Bátaszék at the very beginning of 1441.
-Their victory effectively put an end to the Hungarian civil war.
-The grateful king appointed Hunyadi and his comrade joint Voivodes of Transylvania and Counts of the Székelys in February.
-Hunyadi also became Chief Captain of Nándorfehérvár (now Belgrade, Serbia) and the ispán (head) of several southern counties of the Kingdom of Hungary, assuming responsibility for the defense of the frontiers.
-John Hunyadi immediately advocated for an offensive, anti-Ottoman strategy after taking control of the southern frontiers.
 In 1441, as reaction to the Ottoman occupation of Novo Brdo in southern Serbia, Hunyadi began to make raids on the Ottoman countryside in Serbia, the operation of Hunyadi aimed to devastate the area in the same manner as Turkish raiders typically did.
-Hunyadi was on his way back to Belgrade when his path was blocked by the troops of Ishak Bey.
-By the Battle of Smederevo he defeated Ishak Bey, the commander of Smederovo.
+Hunyadi was on his way back to Belgrade when his path was blocked by the troops of Ishak Bey, the commander of Smederovo.
+By the Battle of Smederevo he defeated Ishak Bey.
 Hunyadi pursued Ishak Bey and his men all the way to the gates of Smederovo, killing and capturing as many of the enemy as possible along the way.